Ermin17/digipick-react/README.md

  ## About
 This project was developed to replicate the lockpicking minigame in Starfield.
+It can be accessed at https://digipick-react.vercel.app/ or read the [Installation](#Installation) on how to run it locally.

 The main screen includes:
 - A difficulty selector to choose between the 4 available difficulties.